apache/flink/docs/ops/state/state_backends.md

 With *Predefined Options*, users can apply some predefined config profiles on each RocksDB Column Family, configuring for example memory use, thread, compaction settings, etc. There is currently one Column Family per each state in each operator.

-There are two ways to select prefedined options to be applied:
+There are two ways to select predefined options to be applied:
-  - Sset the option's name in `flink-conf.yaml` via `state.backend.rocksdb.predefined-options`.
+  - Set the option's name in `flink-conf.yaml` via `state.backend.rocksdb.predefined-options`.
   - Set the predefined options programmatically: `RocksDBStateBackend.setPredefinedOptions(PredefinedOptions.SPINNING_DISK_OPTIMIZED_HIGH_MEM)`.

 The default value for this option is `DEFAULT` which translates to `PredefinedOptions.DEFAULT`.